Skip to contents

 md <- read.csv( system.file( 'extdata/grad2016-a2md.csv' , package='cod' ) )

-This is a time-scaled phylogeny estimated with the treedater R package.
+This is a time-scaled phylogeny estimated using phyml, ClonalFrameML and the treedater R package.

 tr